nirarazi/easy-mcp/README.md

 # EasyMCP Framework

-A NestJS-based framework for building Model Context Protocol (MCP) servers with LLM integration, tool execution, and memory management.
+A NestJS-based framework for building standard Model Context Protocol (MCP) servers with tool execution via JSON-RPC 2.0.

 ## Description

-EasyMCP simplifies the creation of MCP (Model Context Protocol) servers by providing a clean, layered architecture that handles:
+EasyMCP simplifies the creation of MCP (Model Context Protocol) servers by providing a clean, type-safe framework that:

-- **LLM Integration**: Seamless integration with Google Gemini (extensible to other providers)
+- **Standard MCP Protocol**: Implements the Model Context Protocol specification with JSON-RPC 2.0 over stdio
-- **Tool Execution**: Automatic execution of tools when LLMs call them
+- **Tool Execution**: Register and execute tools that external LLM agents can discover and call
-- **Memory Management**: Short-term conversation history and long-term RAG (Retrieval-Augmented Generation)
 - **Type Safety**: Full TypeScript support with comprehensive type definitions
+- **Simple Configuration**: Minimal setup required - just define your tools and run

 ## Installation